knative/client/docs/cmd/kn_broker_delete.md

       --no-wait            Do not wait for 'broker delete' operation to be completed. (default true) --wait               Wait for 'broker delete' operation to be completed.
-      --wait-timeout int   Seconds to wait before giving up on waiting for broker to be deleted. (default 600)
+      --wait-timeout int   Seconds to wait before giving up on waiting for broker to be deleted. (default 600) --wait-window int    Seconds to wait for broker to be deleted after a false ready condition is returned (default 2)
 ```

 ### Options inherited from parent commands